oktaviandi/simple-image-uploader-and-parsers/README.md

 - The code was created using IntelliJ IDEA.
 - Just open this in IntelliJ and set the followings:
     - The command line argument for the destination folder.

+## Out of Scope
+- Tuning tesseract; we don't care what tool is used to parse the text from image.
+Don't feel tuning tesseract is worth the hassle.
+Better to use Google Cloud Vision API that produces instant result.
+- Also, we don't call vision API directly as there's really no benefit.
+We've gotten the result from running Google Vision API using Google Cloud CLI which should product the same result.

+# Improvements
+- Add unit tests.